-SHTM - Academic Dishonesty Procedure Guidelines
+SHP - Academic Dishonesty Procedure Guidelines

-Abbreviations PD:
+Abbreviations

-Program Director
+PD: Program Director

-ADIR: Academic Dishonesty Incident Report
+ADIR: Academic Dishonesty Incident

+Report

-SVPHS: Sr. VP Health Sciences
+EVPHS: Ex.
+VP Health Sciences

-School of Health Technology and Management Health Sciences Center State University of New York

 Policy No. AA003

-Effective May 19, 2004
+Effective May 19,2004

-Supercedes Pre-existing Policy
+Supersedes Pre-existing Policy

+Page 1 of 6

 Independent Study and Independent Readings are courses which the student completes on an independent/tutorial basis with the guidance and under the supervision of a faculty member.
 Independent Study course numbers are HAS 399 (undergraduate), and HAS 590 (graduate), unless a program-specified course is offered.
 Readings course numbers are HAS 391 (undergraduate) and HAS 591 (graduate) unless a program-specified course is offered.
 These courses are elective in nature and may not be used as substitutes for required courses.
 Each requires a proposal completed well in advance of the semester or module in which the work will be done so that the student can register for the course on schedule.
 A proposal form for each follows this description.